Nikhil612/Data-Analysis-AWS/README.md

 ![PyPI license](https://img.shields.io/pypi/l/ansicolortags.svg)  [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

-# CSYE7245 Real-time Streaming Data Analysis for Household Energy Consumption
+# Real-time Streaming Data Analysis Using AWS On Energy Consumption Data

 This repository contains a serverless architecture for streaming data analysis that is robust and can be scaled to incoroprate a multitude of users by using concurrency in lambda functions.
 This project uses the AWS architecture, mainly - Amazon Kinesis, Amazon SageMaker and AWS Lambda functions.